conanite/nydp/README.md

 ### 4. Sensible, nestable string interpolation

 The parser detects lisp code inside strings.
-When this happens, instead of emitting a string literal, the parser emits a form whose car is the symbol 'string-pieces.
+When this happens, instead of emitting a string literal, the parser emits a form whose car is the symbol `string-pieces`.

 ```lisp
 nydp > (parse "\"foo\"")